jrenaud90/TidalPy/Documentation/material_x/material_eos.md

 Linear interpolation of a sorted radius-to-density table, clamped at both ends.
 This is the route for any profile computed elsewhere: run a full mineral-physics or thermal-evolution code, export the result as arrays, and load them here.
 For example, TidalPy uses a PREM profile of the Earth via this model.

 The interpolated model optionally carries four more radius-varying tables alongside density: static shear modulus, static bulk modulus, shear viscosity, and bulk viscosity.
-When present they are read back with `calc_static_shear_modulus(radius)`, `calc_static_bulk_modulus(radius)`, `calc_shear_viscosity(radius)`, and `calc_bulk_viscosity(radius)`.
-These four getters exist on the base class, and the analytic models return NaN from all of them.
-During a whole-planet solve an interpolated layer's tabulated values take precedence over the layer's own constants, so a tabulated layer's moduli and viscosities vary with radius the way its density does.
+When present they are read back with `get_tabulated_shear_modulus(radius)`, `get_tabulated_bulk_modulus(radius)`, `get_tabulated_shear_viscosity(radius)`, and `get_tabulated_bulk_viscosity(radius)`.
+These four lookups exist on the base class, and the analytic models return NaN from all of them.
+A tabulated value takes precedence over the material's law or constant (see [The Material](#the-material)), so a tabulated layer's moduli and viscosities vary with radius the way its density does.
 A world TOML that names a `data_file` gets these tables populated automatically (using a PREM-like data file format); see the [TOML schema](../structures_x/config/toml_schema.md).

 ### Thermal Terms